Past-Discounting is Key for Learning Markovian Fairness with Long Horizons: Temporal Fairness in Resource Allocation

 Although this approach often produces a solution that is optimal for that particular time step, it neglects the temporal dimension by ignoring both historical allocations and anticipated future resources.
 For example, consider:

 \begin{example} Two agents, Alice and Bob, compete for two indivisible items: a cake and a donut.
 Suppose

-In a purely instantaneous allocation, the donut is assigned to the agent who slightly benefits from it more in that step (Alice).
+In a purely instantaneous allocation, the donut is assigned to the agent who slightly benefits from it more in that step (Alice, compared to the baseline 0.2).
 Over repeated interactions, however, Alice may receive a disproportionate number of donuts, leading to a cumulative imbalance. \end{example}

-Thus, while instantaneous fairness might maximize short-term efficiency, its disregard for temporal dynamics can result in significant long-term disparities.
+Thus, while instantaneous fairness might maximize short-term objectives, its disregard for temporal dynamics can result in significant long-term disparities.